pombase/website/frontend/src/docs/faq/how-can-i-find-intron-branch-sites.md

 # How can I find intron branch sites?
 <!-- pombase_categories: Datasets,Querying/Searching,Sequence Retrieval -->

-A dataset of [intron]{data-scayt_word="intron" data-scaytid="1"}branch
-sites is available as a track in the Genome Browser.
+A dataset of intron branch sites is available as a track in the Genome Browser.
 The data were published in:

 Bitton DA, Rallis C, Jeffares DC, Smith GC, Chen YY, Codlin S, Marguerat S, Bähler J. LaSSO, a strategy for genome-wide mapping of intronic